Beamstrahlung monitoring at SuperKEKB upgrade 2023: The 2023 upgrade

 The classic LABM design had several drawbacks.
 First, PMTs provide only a point-like measurement.
 To get an image of the IP including areas surrounding the spot a scan was necessary which could take significant time of the order of hours, while beam conditions change every second.
 It was possible to take measurements in one point without moving but it provided a limited information.
 Besides, over longer periods the spot might move and tracking it needed a new scan.

 Second, since the optical boxes are located outside of the beamline, it is necessary to use long optic paths with many mirrors which need adjustment.
-The adjustment procedure is error prone and there is always a risk of choosing instead of a true spot a reflection, a fake spot etc.
+The adjustment procedure is error prone and there is always a risk of choosing a reflection, a fake spot etc instead of a true spot.

 In 2023 we performed a major LABM upgrade and replaced PMTs with CMOS a2A1920-51gcPRO cameras from Basler~\cite{basler}.
-This allowed us to capture the image of the IP spot and backgrounds together at once.
-Because of this and since the cameras make an image (measurement) in three ranges of the spectrum at once, most of the internals of the optic boxes became unnecessary.
+This allowed us to capture the image of the IP spot and backgrounds together.
+Because of this and since the cameras make an image (measurement) in three ranges of the spectrum at once, \textit{i.e.} in red, green and blue, most of the internals of the optic boxes became unnecessary.

-We expect the spot to have a size of approx. $4 \times 4\,$mm.
+We expect the spot to have a size of approx. $4 \times 4\,\textrm{mm}^2$.
 We would also like to have an image of the area around the spot to estimate backgrounds.
-Since the size of the sensor is $6.6 \times 4.1\,$mm, we use a focusing lens after the Wollaston prism.
+Since the size of the sensor is $6.6 \times 4.1\,\textrm{mm}^2$, we use a focusing lens after the Wollaston prism.
 The focal length of the lens is $40\,$cm, and the cameras are installed at $30\,$cm from the prism, as shown in Fig.~\ref{p:labm-camera-scheme}.
+The exposure time of cameras was set to $0.1\,\mathrm{s}$, no additional lens used.
 Gratings, mirrors, PMTs, electronics and conveyor belts were removed from the optical boxes.

 We also replaced primary mirrors drives: stepper motors, controllers and cables to avoid interference problems which we observed before.
 The optic path remained the same for this data taking period.